-Expanding Your Vocabulary: Topic Integration Using the Segments-as-Topics (SAT) Approach
+Expanding Your Vocabulary: A Framework for Topic Integration in Texts

 Topic integration